 Diabetic neuropathy is a common complication of diabetes that can cause foot pain and numbness in the toes.
-It is caused by damage to small nerve pathways (neuropathy) in your feet, which leads to a reduced feeling of touch or sensation on certain parts of the body.
+It is caused by damage to small nerve pathways (neuropathy) in your feet, leading to a reduced feeling of touch or sensation on specific body parts.

-It's very important that you take care of your feet otherwise diabetic neuropathy can intensify and lead to complications such as ulcers and sores that don't heal easily due to the reduced feeling of touch or sensation on certain parts of your feet.
+You must take care of your feet.
+Otherwise, diabetic neuropathy can intensify and lead to complications such as ulcers and sores that don't heal quickly due to the reduced feeling of touch or sensation on certain parts of your feet.

 Peripheral neuropathy

-This type of neuropathy is the most common and mainly affects a person’s hands and feet.
-It happens when high blood sugar levels disrupt how nerves communicate with one another, which then leads to nerve damage in your extremities.
+This type of neuropathy is the most common and mainly affects a person's hands and feet.
+It happens when high blood sugar levels disrupt how nerves communicate, leading to nerve damage in your extremities.

-This type of neuropathy is usually painless but can be severe enough to make walking difficult because it causes tingling sensations or numbness that makes you less aware of where your body parts are in relation to other objects such as curbs, sidewalks, and stairs.
+This type of neuropathy is usually painless but can be severe enough to make walking difficult.
+It causes tingling sensations or numbness that make you less aware of your body parts' position and other objects, such as curbs, sidewalks, and stairs.

 It also takes longer for people suffering from peripheral neuropathy to heal after an injury - sometimes up to six weeks instead of two days like someone without this condition would experience.
-This means wounds take much longer than usual before they start healing and chronic conditions worsen.
+This means wounds take much longer before healing, and chronic conditions worsen.

 Autonomic neuropathy